torvalds/linux/Documentation/devicetree/bindings/writing-schema.rst

 description
   Optional.
-A multi-line text block containing any detailed information about this binding.
+A multi-line text block containing any detailed information about this hardware.
 It should contain things such as what the block or device does, standards the device conforms to, and links to datasheets for more information.